 Exercise increases memory and influences your ability to think, both directly and indirectly.

 - Decreasing insulin resistance

 - Decreasing inflammation

 - Increasing the release of growth factor chemicals (These chemicals protect the health of brain cells and enhance the growth of new blood vessels in the brain.)

 Indirect ways include:

-Studies show that the brain areas responsible for memory and thinking (the prefrontal cortex and medial temporal cortex) are larger in size in people who exercise on a regular basis.
+Studies show that the areas of the brain responsible for memory and thinking (the prefrontal cortex, hippocampus, and medial temporal cortex) are larger in people who exercise regularly.

-One study found that regular exercises of moderate intensity for 6 months or more increased the size of multiple brain areas.
+One study found that regular exercise of moderate intensity for six months or more increased the size of multiple brain areas.

-Now the question is, how much should you exercise to improve your memory?
+The question is: how much should you exercise to improve your memory?

-If you don’t like walking, there are many other forms of moderate-intensity exercises such as playing tennis, swimming, or squash.
-Note that household activities such as floor mopping are considered moderate-intensity exercises too.
-In general, anything that makes your heart pump and your glands release sweat is considered a moderate-intensity exercise.
+If you don’t like walking, there are many other forms of moderate-intensity exercises, such as playing tennis, swimming, or squash.
+Household activities such as mopping the floor, vacuuming, and scrubbing are moderate intensity exercises, too.
+Anything that makes your heart rate increase and makes you sweat is the level of exertion you’re aiming for.